 There is a restroom on the bottom floor, inside just to the left of the spiral stairs.
 There is an elevators for those that cannot take the stairs.

-We’ve had meals at the Lounge many times before Disneyland’s closure, and we ate here with our very good Disney friends during Touch of Disney, right before Disneyland reopened.
-And I can say that our experiences have been mixed.
+We’ve had meals at the Lounge many times and I can say that our experiences have been mixed.

-Before the closure, we typically (but not always) took one of the last reservations of the night.
-When we did this, we then asked for outdoors downstairs so we could watch World of Color.
-We loved being able to watch the show while seated, and enjoy our food and drink.
+We typically (but not always) take one of the last reservations of the night.
+When we do this, we ask for outdoors downstairs so we could watch World of Color.
+However, even when we are seated indoors, we area able to move outside to an empty table or high bar to watch the show.
+We love being able to watch the show while seated, and enjoy our food and drink.
 Note that the kitchen will close before World of Color starts, so your server will ask you for a last call.
 Also, the lights will go dark and when we were there in the winter, the outdoor heaters were turned off.
 Keep all that in mind and prepare.

 The service we experienced has been mixed.
 We have had very good attentive service with great food, and some non-attentive service with good food.
-Nothing though was as bad as our visit during Touch of Disney.
-The server took our order in a timely fashion, but our food arrived at varied times.
+There was one time soon after reopening when the server took our order in a timely fashion, but our food arrived at varied times.
 We had 6 people, and two of us received our food, followed in about 5 minutes but two more.
 But the last two people in our party were not served again after another 5 minutes, so we flagged someone who was not our server to ask for our food.
 It took nearly 10 minutes for someone to come back and tell us that our last two orders were still delayed, and we still hadn’t seen our server.
 At this point, we involved a manager and we finally received the last two orders after everyone else had finished.
 The manager was apologetic and did comp those orders.

 About the food – we do love the Lobster Nachos.
 They are tortilla chips with warm lobster with black beans, aged cheddar-oaxaca cheese sauce, pico de gallo, and chipotle crema, and you can customize by leaving off any of those.
 And they are huge – my daughter and I will share them and it is perfect.
 They are not super spicy (but I’m from Arizona so I like spicy).
 But don’t stop there!
 We really like the potato skins.
 They are crispy (fried) Yukon gold potatoes with brown butter-caper yogurt, smoked paprika aïoli, and manchego cheese.